 2.5.3 Global compilation of observational metadata

-2.5.3.1 Members shall make available to WMO for global compilation those components of the WIGOS metadata that are specified as mandatory.
+2.5.3.1 Members shall make available to WMO for global compilation those components of the WIGOS metadata that are specified as mandatory or conditional (whenever the condition is met).

 Note: global compilations of WIGOS metadata are held in several databases.
 The Observing Systems Capabilities Analysis and Review tool (OSCAR) database of the WIGOS Operational Information Resource (WIR) is the key source of information for WIGOS metadata.
-Other global compilations of specific components of WIGOS metadata include elements of the GAWSIS, the JCOMM Ops database and others.
-Appendix 2.4 to this section specifies which components of the WIGOS Metadata Standard are to be made available in OSCAR.
-Purposes and management of WIGOS Operational Information Resource (WIR) and OSCAR are described in Attachment 2.2 to this section.
+Other global compilations of specific components of WIGOS metadata include elements of the GAWSIS, the JCOMMOPS database and others.
+Purposes and management of WIGOS Operational Information Resource (WIR) and OSCAR are described in Attachment 2.2.

 2.5.3.2 For all WIGOS component observing systems they operate, Members shall keep the relevant WMO observational metadata databases updated with the required WIGOS metadata.

-Note: The mechanisms for making metadata available for global compilation are managed by the WMO Secretariat.

-2.5.3.3 Members shall routinely monitor the content of WIGOS metadata databases, and provide feedback to WMO on identified discrepancies, possible errors, and required changes with respect to the WIGOS component observing systems they operate.
+2.5.3.3 Members shall routinely monitor the content of WIGOS metadata databases, and provide feedback to WMO Secretariat on identified discrepancies, possible errors, and required changes with respect to the WIGOS component observing systems they operate.

 2.5.3.4 Members shall designate their national focal points responsible for making available metadata and monitoring content of WMO observational metadata databases, and inform the Secretariat accordingly.